“Collective Giving amplifies the voice of women and girls. Together we can make our communities more equitable and just for everyone.”

 Susan was elected to the Philanos board in 2020 and served as vice chair, becoming chair in July 2021.
 She was on the steering committee for PowerUP!
 2020 and co-led the organization of conference breakout sessions.
 She also serves on the board of The Philanthropy Connection, MA, where she was president and chair of development from 2016 to 2019, and held other leadership roles in grants, membership, governance, and the diversity task force.
 Additionally, she is on the board of Resilient Coders, a non-profit that trains black and brown youth in Boston, Philadelphia, and Pittsburgh to become software engineers through a free coding bootcamp.
 Previously, she served for 7 years on the Foundation Board for the Massachusetts College of Art and Design and for 4 years on the Boston Board of the Juvenile Diabetes Research Foundation, which funds research into the causes and cure for Type 1, or insulin-dependent diabetes.
 She received her MBA in Finance and Marketing from the University of Texas in Austin.
 Susan lives with her husband outside Boston, has two adults sons and one spoiled golden retriever.

-Ellan is board secretary.
+Ellan is board secretary and co-chairs the education committee.
 She also was co-chair of the 2018 WCGN Conference in Philadelphia.
 Ellan was the secretary of the founding board of directors of Impact100 Philadelphia and served as co-president of the organization.
 She was also charged with starting the Founders Fellowship program which offers Impact100 membership to younger members.
 Currently, Ellan chairs the diversity and equity committee of Impact 100 Philadelphia and serves on the executive committee of Interfaith Philadelphia, a non-profit organization dedicated to fostering dialogue and understanding among people of different faith traditions.
 Ellan has been practicing real estate law for over 30 years in Philadelphia, PA.
 She lives with her husband and has three grown children.

 "Collective giving is atomic: individuals each leveraging their time and money come together to create seismic shifts in their community.”